 The presence of large quantities of the Candida fungus inside the fecal matter become quite apparent due to the presence of mucous / mucus substance with a milky or cream-like color and consistency within such candida stool.
 Moreover, the fecal matter laced with Candida yeast may also contain thin pieces of what may appear like the strings of parmesan cheese, with the cheese-like discharge being among the major symptoms of vaginal yeast infection as well.

-The presence of overgrowth of Candida fungus in the gut often tends to lead to diarrheal situations, where the stool becomes highly watery in consistency, and under those circumstances, the candida stool seems to possess a film as a covering over it.
+The presence of overgrowth of Candida fungus in the gut often tends to lead to diarrheal situations, where the stool becomes highly watery in consistency and cloudy, and under those circumstances, the candida stool seems to possess a film as a covering over it.
 In fact, in many of those cases the film appears like oil floating on normal water.
 Moreover, the candida stool might also begin to look a bit frothy, or having a texture similar to that of the cottage cheese.
 The presence of such visible cues provides reason enough to go for the diagnostic tests to confirm the actual presence of the Candida fungus and the die off in the stool.
 However, the presence of Candida in poop / stool might not be excessive in many of these cases, and the doctors should then look for other signs such as lack of or negligible presence of the beneficial bacteria species in all such stool.

 The distinctive visual cues that are present in case of the presence of the Candida fungus in the stool can also indicate a number of other health conditions.
 Therefore, relying solely upon the visual signs is not advisable at all.